CalgaryToSpace/CTS-SAT-1-OBC-Firmware/docs/40_Logging.md

 ```

 Sometimes, stuff works (use `LOG_SEVERITY_NORMAL`).
 Sometimes it doesn't (use `LOG_SEVERITY_WARNING` or `LOG_SEVERITY_ERROR`).
 Sometimes, the thing not working can cause other things to not work (use `LOG_SEVERITY_CRITICAL`).

-Extra debugging information can be logged using `LOG_SEVERITY_DEBUG`.
-Such
-`LOG_message(...)` statements must be removed from the final version of the
-firmware.

 ### Sinks